Rebecca Singh

 Rebecca Singh (born 28 January 1975) is a Fijian-born news presenter on the television station, TV3.
+She is the first Indian woman to front the news on a New Zealand television channel.

 She was born in Fiji and grew up in Nadi where her father worked as a communications officer at Nadi International Airport.
 She was educated at Jasper Williams High School and the University of the South Pacific.
 She joined Fiji Television and rose up the ranks to become a presenter for the evening news.
-She is now the weekend anchor of 3 News.

-After the political upheavals of 2000, she left Fiji and joined TV3 in 2001 beginning work as a reporter, producer, presenter and foreign editor.
-After a brief stint away from TV3, working for Livingstone Productions, she returned in 2004 to produce Nightline and now does environmental reporting as well as presenting.
+After the 2000 Fijian coup d'état, she left Fiji and joined TV3 in 2001 beginning work as a reporter, producer, presenter and foreign editor.
+In 2003 she moved to TVNZ's Queer Nation.
+She returned to TV3 in 2004 to produce Nightline and now does environmental reporting as well as presenting.

-She contributes to cultural activities organised by the local Fiji Indian community.
+She contributes to cultural activities organised by the local Indo-Fijian community.
 She has hosted the Bollywood Dance Competition which is a part of the Diwali Festival.

 Personal life

-In 2008, she entered into a civil partnership with her girlfriend of 5 years, Kelly Rice.
+In 2008, she entered into a civil union with her girlfriend of 5 years, Kelly Rice.